 Despite these obstacles, Melbourne residents, as well as visitors and tourists, should understand that medical marijuana necessity still exists as a defense in certain cases.
 This means that if you were legally prescribed cannabis in another state for a medical condition, a criminal defense lawyer may be able to demonstrate that your treatment should exempt you from criminal charges.

-The classification of a cannabis crime largely depends on the amount of the drug involved.
+The classification of a cannabis (also knows as Marijuana) crime largely depends on the amount of the drug involved.
 Depending on the specific criminal offense, an alleged offender possibly faces the following consequences:

 Brevard County does have a Pretrial Diversion (PTD) program for drug-related charges that can result in deferred prosecution, meaning that an alleged offender can avoid criminal prosecution and a conviction.
-Residents of the Satellite Beach area, as well as tourists and other visitors, may be eligible for the PTD if approved by a State Attorney.
+Those charged or arrested with cannabis in Melbourne Florida and Brevard County Florida, as may be eligible for the PTD if approved by a State Attorney.

 If you live in Melbourne or were here visiting the Melbourne area and were arrested for any type of cannabis offense, do not assume that the incident was meaningless and will be forgotten because you do not live here.
 The laws in Florida are still behind most of the nation with regards to their reformation.
 When it comes to marijuana, in the state of Florida, sentences for crimes involving marijuana are still somewhat draconian.
 There can be enormous ramifications for people who fail to appear in court on criminal charges—residents or not—including warrants being issued for their arrests.
 Even if you were in possession of cannabis legally obtained in your home state, you may face criminal charges.